 The Laffer Curve

 The premise is simple.
 When the government moves the effective tax rate to 0%, the government makes no money.
 This is pretty evident.
 How can the government make money when you don't pay any tax?
 But note that the government makes no money when it moves the tax rate to 100% as well.
 Because, if the government takes away everything you own, what’s the incentive to keep working eh?
-And even if you did, you would probably choose avenues to hide your income, so that you don’t have to file taxes.
-So the sweet spot is between 0% and 100%.
+So people will work less.
+They'll make less money and so the government will have very little to tax.
+And even if you did work hard, you would probably choose avenues to hide your income, so that you don’t have to file taxes.
+So the sweet spot (for tax rates) is between 0% and 100%.
 And if you were to plot a graph mapping the total government revenue at different tax rates, you’d get a graph similar to the one you are seeing below i.e. The Laffer Curve

 So, some people contest that reducing the tax rate might actually boost government revenue by way of getting more people into the taxable bracket.
 However, the graph is a bit misleading because it doesn’t tell you anything about the optimal point.
 It just tells you that there is one.
 That’s it.
 Note how the markers in the X-axis are conspicuously absent.
 So how do we know where we are on the curve right now?